John J. Esch: Early life

-Esch was born near Norwalk, Wisconsin on March 20, 1861, the son of Rev. Henry Esch and Matilda (Mann) Esch.
+Esch was born near Norwalk, Wisconsin, on March 20, 1861, the son of Rev. Henry Esch and Agnes Mathilda (Menn) Esch.
 Reverend Esch was an immigrant from Westphalia.
 Soon after John's birth, Rev. Esch retired from the ministry because of poor health and entered the manufacturing trade.
 Esch attended the local schools, graduating from Sparta High School.
 He then entered the University of Wisconsin, graduating in 1882.
 Esch read law for a year, then taught school for three years to raise the money for formal legal training.
 In 1886, he returned to the University of Wisconsin, where he completed the required two years of coursework in one year, all while teaching geometry at Madison High School.

 Legal career

 Esch was admitted to the Wisconsin Bar in 1887, and began to practice law in La Crosse, Wisconsin.
-Esch was a partner in the firm of Winter, Esch & Winter.
+He was a partner in the firm of Winter, Esch & Winter.

 In 1883, Esch founded a military group he called the Sparta Rifles, which later became part of the Wisconsin National Guard, and led that company from 1883 to 1887.
 After he moved to La Crosse, he helped organize the Gateway City Guards, which also became part of the National Guard, and served initially as first lieutenant and later as captain of the company.
 In 1894, he became Acting Judge Advocate General of the Guard, appointed by Governor William H. Upham.

 In 1889, Esch married Anna Herbst; they had two sons and five daughters.
 Esch was interested in Republican politics, becoming a delegate to the state conventions in 1894 and 1896.
-In 1898, he was elected Congressman from Wisconsin's 7th congressional district.
+In 1898, he was first elected Congressman from Wisconsin's 7th congressional district.